 The DeRosas have communicated by letter and phone with Katie's liver recipient and have met her heart recipient in person, who, says Patty, is "a wonderful man," adding, "I hope and pray that his will be a life filled with good health.
 Looking at him, I know that the love of a person never dies."

 The organ donation evidently hits home in a big way.
 A high 85% of survey respondents from donor families have designated themselves as organ donors.
 When compared with the 62% of the general population who have considered becoming donors and the 50% who have either signed a donor card or discussed this decision with family, it is clear that the previous donation has a huge impact on family members' attitudes and behavior.

 Says Davis, "Our challenge now is to spread the word of the positive impact organ donation has on families and also to promote communication among family members so that discussions about donation happen prior to a tragedy striking.
 We must encourage people to take the action step of signing their donor cards so that all family members and physicians are fully aware of a person's feelings on the issue."

-The National Kidney Foundation is dedicated to preventing kidney and urinary tract diseases, improving the health and well-being of those affected by these diseases and increasing the availability of all organs for transplantation.
+The National Kidney Foundation, a major voluntary nonprofit health organization, is dedicated to preventing kidney disease, improving the health and well-being of individuals and families affected by kidney disease and increasing the availability of kidneys for transplantation.
 For a free organ donor card call the foundation at (800) 622-9010.